 It was a scene out of a bygone era a few weeks back when ten Republican senators met with Joe Biden in the Oval Office to talk about the COVID relief package.
 The differences were substantial: $1.9 trillion vs. $618 billion.
 A trillion dollars is apparently a bridge too far for those ten Republicans.
 They were all for unity, but it now comes at a price.
 If unity is what Joe Biden wants, apparently he needs to take things down a bit.
 Into the billions, preferably.

-Decades ago, at a time when humor was still allowed in the nation’s capitol, Senator Everett Dirksen commented on how spending federal money can easily get out of control.
+Decades ago, at a time when humor was still allowed in the nation’s capital, Senator Everett Dirksen commented on how spending federal money can easily get out of control.
 “A billion here, a billion there,” the Illinois Republican quipped, “and pretty soon you’re talking real money.”
 It took the better part of a half-century, but ‘trillions’ finally eclipsed ‘billions’ as the metric of serious money in the wake of the 2008 financial collapse.
 Trillions of dollars lost as a housing bubble burst.
 Trillions of dollars pumped into the banking system by Congress and the Federal Reserve Bank.
 And, as things turned out, trillions of dollars of wealth created along the way for the wealthiest Americans.

 Maine Senator Susan Collins, who spoke for the group of ten, seemed to be under the illusion that the GOP was still the Republican Party of Everett Dirksen.
 It used to be the party of fiscal responsibility, that believed that balanced budgets were a moral obligation of leadership, as Dirksen’s quip hinted.
 But Ronald Reagan put an end to all that, as tax cuts became, along with judges and guns, the raison d’être of the Republican Party.
 It is not that people should not be concerned about the growing public debt; it is just that it is the GOP that destroyed the moral and fiscal rules that used to govern the public finances.
 For the modern GOP, the calculus of debt and deficits is as simple as it is cynical: They are a horrible, immoral scourge… if there is a Democrat in the White House.